Water and land

 Achieved

-Level of Service 3: Undertake targeted science research and investigations on matters relevant to policy development to inform the Council and stakeholders.
+Level of Service 3: Undertake targeted science research and investigations on matters relevant to policy development to inform the Council and stakeholders

-Measure 3.1: Publish data and analysis electronically to ensure it is publicly available.
+Measure 3.1: Publish data and analysis electronically to ensure it is publicly available

 Target 3.1: Collect and publish data.

-Result: In addition to the data available through platforms noted in 2.1a above, we regularly publish reports, which are available from our website document library.
+Result: In addition to the data available through the platforms noted in 2.1a above, we regularly publish reports, which are available from our website document library.

 Achieved